ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/github.md

 7 rows in set.
 Elapsed: 0.012 sec.
 Processed 62.78 thousand rows, 395.47 KB (5.44 million rows/s., 34.27 MB/s.)
 ```

-Ok, some possible advantages here to the longest contributor - our founder Alexey.
+OK, some possible advantages here to the longest contributor - our founder Alexey.
 Lets limit our analysis to the last year.

 ```sql